JamesClonk/kubeone-dcs-kubernetes/README.md

 Install [KubeOne](https://docs.kubermatic.com/kubeone/v1.6/getting-kubeone/) on your machine if you do not have it already.
 See the section about [local CLI tools](#local-cli-tools) above for all required tools needed.

-After you have configured `kubeone.yaml` and `credentials.yaml` you can proceed with the installation of Kubernetes by typing:
+After you have generated the `kubeone.yaml` and `credentials.yaml` files (by running `make config`) you can proceed with the installation of Kubernetes by typing:
 ```bash
 $ make kubeone
 ```